L&CS graduating class of various abilities, genders, and races, sit in caps and gowns in a large indoor arena, some holding up one finger

 Student Clubs

 Temple University offers hundreds of clubs and activities for all students.
-Learn about Temple's clubs and activities.
+L&CS students are encouraged to participate.

 Students register with Temple's Disability Resources and Services office in addition to the supports they receive through L&CS.